 - Foil muffin liners

 To use, top disk with 10 drops of essential oil or blend of choice.
 Place on the shower floor, turn on the water and enjoy the vapors while showering.
+Obviously, this works best with a hot steamy shower to really get the vapors in the air to relieve your sinuses.

 DIY Vapor Chest Rub